Designing & Tutoring Online Course (DTOC)

 The Designing & Tutoring Online Course (DTOC) is a five-week course which was created to support staff going online, whilst also allowing them to experience studying online as a student.

-The start dates for the next course will be:
+The start dates for the next course are:

 The course has made use of the following features: